Tools — Trust

 - Premium, calm presentation

-RTNZ tools are public, indexable orientation surfaces.
-They help you sort questions, see typical evidence threads, and reach the right hub pages—without replacing formal assessment, licensed advice where required, or Immigration New Zealand decisions.
+RTNZ tools are public orientation surfaces.
+They help you test pathway logic, sequence documents, understand professional-registration questions, separate occupation checks from employer targeting, and decide what to read next.
+They do not replace official rules, formal assessment, licensed immigration advice where required, or Immigration New Zealand decisions.

 What tools are for